-In limited circumstances, DOE may approve a waiver to allow a foreign entity to participate as a prime recipient or subrecipient.
+In general, foreign entities are not eligible to apply as either a prime recipient or subrecipient.
+In limited circumstances, EERE may approve a waiver to allow a foreign entity to participate as a prime recipient or subrecipient.
 A foreign entity may submit a Full Application to this FOA, but the Full Application must be accompanied by an explicit written waiver request.
 Likewise, if the applicant seeks to include a foreign entity as a subrecipient, the applicant must submit a separate explicit written waiver request in the Full Application for each proposed foreign subrecipient.

 Appendix C lists the information that must be included in a foreign entity waiver request.
-The applicant does not have the right to appeal DOE's decision concerning a waiver request.
+The applicant does not have the right to appeal EERE's decision concerning a waiver request.